Coronavirus Vaccine Fast-track

-God bless America.
+God bless you all Americans, everyone.
 Rick Redalen, MD, Maverick Doctor

 Pick up a copy of my book “God’s Tiniest Angel and the Last Unicorn,” available on Amazon.